-Marketing Budget For Small Business: What You Should Know
+Marketing Budget For Your Interior Design Business: What You Should Know

 There you are, at your desk, hovering your mouse over Quickbooks again and trying to understand how to best allocate your marketing dollars to make an impact.
 With a sigh, you close your laptop in a rush.
 Sound familiar?
 We’ve all been there before as small business owners.
-Today, we welcome a bit of sanity into your life and clarity into your business.
-In the post below, we’ll go over what a marketing budget is, and how you can create the right budget for your small business.
+Today, we welcome a bit of sanity into your life and clarity into your interior design business.
+In the post below, we’ll go over what a marketing budget is, and how you can create the right budget for your interior design firm.

 What is a marketing budget?